gSchool/ada-developer-skills/00-welcome-to-ada/02-learn.md

 ## What's in Learn?

-In Learn you will find Ada's curriculum written by your (and past) instructors at Ada.
+In Learn you will find Ada's curriculum, written by instructors at Ada (current and past).

 You will also find assessments we have created to help identify areas of mastery and concepts we need to reinforce.
-The assessments include multiple-choice, short-answer and free-response questions as well as programming assignments.
-You have already experienced these lessons and assignments in the Pre-Ada Material.
+The assessments include multiple-choice, short-answer and long-answer questions as well as programming exercises.
+You have already experienced these lessons and assessments in the Pre-Ada Material.

 ## Grades